Charanya-A/Embedded-System-Project/README.md

-# Embedded-System-Project
 # Real-Time LPG Leakage Detection System using MQ-5 sensor and Arduino UNO

-Designed a real-time LPG leakage detection system using an MQ-5 sensor and Arduino UNO.
-The system monitors gas levels and sends SMS/calls via a GSM module.
-Integrated a servo motor for automatic gas shutoff.
-Developed and tested for reliability in residential/industrial settings with real-time LCD display monitoring.
+## Overview

+The LPG Leakage Detection System is a real-time gas detection and alert system using an MQ-5 sensor and Arduino UNO.
+It helps prevent gas-related accidents by triggering alerts when dangerous levels of LPG are detected.

+## Features

+- Real-time LPG detection using MQ-5 sensor
+- Audible and visual alarms for leakage alerts
+- Low power consumption and cost-effective design
+- Easy installation and user-friendly interface